toneflix/laravel-approvable-notifications/README.md

 #### New Notification

-When a new notification is created, we dispatch the `ToneflixCode\ApprovableNotifications\Events\NotificationCreated` event which you can listen to and perform further actions if required, the event will contain the associated `notification` model.
+When a new notification is created, we dispatch the `ToneflixCode\ApprovableNotifications\Events\ApprovableNotificationCreated` event which you can listen to and perform further actions if required, the event will contain the associated `notification` model.

 Alternattively, you can also implement the `newNotificationCallback` methods on your `SendsApprovableNotifications` entity, which will be called whenever a new notification is created and will provided with the associated `$notification` model as the first and only parameter.